Comprehensive Pet Dental Care From Our Veterinary Dentists

 - Crying out in pain

-Unlike dogs, when Miss Kitty has a toothache, she may not show visible signs of discomfort until she is in considerable pain.
-Cats often hide their pain, and they are more likely to bite so paying attention to changes in their behavior is key.
+Unlike dogs, when your cat has a toothache, it may not show visible signs of discomfort until considerable pain is felt.
+Cats often hide their pain, so paying attention to changes in their behavior is key.

 - Bad breath